elliewix/github-training-brain-dumps/github_directions_text_only.md

 If you can't find this window, you can go up to View and select Show Repositories List.

-Right now you may only see the one we just cloned, `jupyter-rr-demo-repo`.
+Right now you may only see the one we just cloned, `workshop-test-repo`.
 Click on the name to go into that repository's view.

 You can always use normal file navigation to find the folder that was just made, but there's a nice selection of shortcuts within the application.
 THese are in different spots depending on your OS.